nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 }
 ```

-In plain English, the logic of the test reads as follows: "**When** these _parameters_ are provided to this _process_, **then** we expect to see these results."
+In plain English, the logic of the test reads as follows:
+"**When** these _parameters_ are provided to this _process_, **then** we expect to see these results."

 The expected results are formulated as `assert` statements.

-The first, `assert process.success`, simply states that we expect the process to run successfully and complete without any failures.
-The second, `snapshot(process.out).match()`, says that we expect the result of the run to be identical to the result obtained in a previous run (if applicable).
+-   `assert process.success` states that we expect the process to run successfully and complete without any failures.
+-   `snapshot(process.out).match()` states that we expect the result of the run to be identical to the result obtained in a previous run (if applicable).
     We discuss this in more detail later.

 For most real-world modules (which usually require some kind of input), this is not yet a functional test.
 We need to add the inputs that will be fed to the process, and any parameters if applicable.

-### 1.2 Move the test file and update the script path
+### 1.2.
+Move the test file and update the script path

 Before we get to work on filling out the test, we need to move the file to its definitive location.
 The preferred convention is to ship tests in a `tests` directory co-located with each module's `main.nf` file, so we create a `tests/` directory in the module's directory:

 ```bash
 mkdir -p modules/local/samtools/index/tests